SEI-R-2-22/u4_lab_python_CSV_parser/README.md

 ## Setup

-To start out, we'll need to import a few standard python modules and create a few global variables at the top of our script
+To start out, we'll need to import a few standard Python modules and create a few global variables at the top of our script

 Let's add in our imports first at the top of the file